 This otherworldly shade of pink is courtesy of colorist Neal Malek, who specializes in bright shades.
 This tone was accomplished by layering a pearly white dye with lavender, resulting in the light mauve seen here.
 Space buns only highlight the ethereal feel of this look.

 It's official: Models love pastel-pink tresses.
 Irene Kim, known for experimenting with dozens of Technicolor hues, always seems to come back to her favorite shade of pink.
 Kim opts for a brighter iteration, weaving in hints of orange and yellow for a summery version of the color.

 Like Kim, influencer and model Nyané Lebajoa is no stranger to bold locks, but pink is a permanent fixture in her repertoire.
 The casual, undone version of pink here is effortless: slightly grown out and piled high for enviable cool-girl style.
 The peachy-pink tone is subtle, feminine, and perfect for the season.

 Mixing pastels into your look doesn't necessarily mean you'll have a head of shockingly pink hair.
-For a subtler version of the trend, try a mauve blond.
+For a subtler version of the trend, try a mauve blonde.
 This take by Ramirez Tran Salon in Los Angeles is a metallic rose gold.
 If you're not ready to jump headfirst into pastels, this subdued take could be a way to experiment with the trend.